-In \cite{Kiwi15}, Kiwi proved that for a sequence of rational maps of degree $d$, there can be at most $2d-2$ (dynamically) distinct cycles of rescaling limits that are not post-critically finite.
-Theorem \ref{thm:bound} gives a refinement of this bound in our setting, where we degenerate our rational maps in a specific way.
+In \cite{Kiwi15}, Kiwi proved that for a sequence of rational maps $f_n$ of degree $d$, there can be at most $2d-2$ dynamically distinct cycles of rescaling limits that are not post-critically finite.
 In the same paper, Kiwi asked if the number of cycles of non-monomial rescaling limits is finite.

-Using tree mapping schemes, and a diagonal argument, we give the negative answer to the question: \begin{theorem} For any $d\geq 3$, there is a sequence $f_n$ of rational maps in degree $d$ with infinitely many dynamically independent cycles of non-monomial rescaling limits. \end{theorem}
+Using tree mapping schemes, and a diagonal argument, we give the negative answer to the question: \begin{theorem} For any $d\geq 3$, there is a sequence $f_n$ of rational maps of degree $d$ with infinitely many dynamically independent cycles of non-monomial rescaling limits. \end{theorem}

-We remark that Theorem \ref{thm:infiniterescalinglimit} improves a result in \cite{AC16} where it is shown that there can be arbitrarily large number of dynamically independent cycles of non-monomial rescaling limits.
-Our construction can be modified to produce a holomorphic family of rational maps of degree $d\geq 3$ with arbitrarily large number of dynamically independent cycles of non-monomial rescaling limits.
+We remark that Theorem \ref{thm:infiniterescalinglimit} improves a result in \cite{AC16} where it is shown that there can be an arbitrarily large number of dynamically independent cycles of non-monomial rescaling limits.
+Our construction can be modified to produce a holomorphic family of rational maps of degree $d\geq 3$ with an arbitrarily large number of dynamically independent cycles of non-monomial rescaling limits.
 However, whether a holomorphic family of rational maps can admit infinite non-monomial rescaling limits still remains open.